nix-community/nixGL/README.md

 This tool tries to solve the "OpenGL" problem on nix.
-Works with Nvidia cards (with bumblebee) and intel cards.
+Works with Nvidia cards (with bumblebee) and Intel cards.
+It works for Vulkan programs too.

 # Quick start